-One of the most interesting things about Tony Scott and Top Gun was unveiled by the director in an interview included in the Special Edition DVD issued for the movie’s 25th anniversary.
+One of the most interesting things about Tony Scott and Top Gun was unveiled by the film director in an interview included in the Special Edition DVD issued for the movie’s 25th anniversary.

 During the filming, Tony Scott and his crew spent some days onboard USS Enterprise to shoot aircraft as they landed and took off from the aircraft carrier.
 Since the U.S. Navy’s flattop was on an operational cruise, the crew had to film normal flight ops.
-However, Tony Scott wanted to shoot flight deck activitiey with planes backlit from the sun.
-So, when the ship changed course with a consequent change of the light, Scott asked it the commanding officer could keep on the previous course and speed for a little longer.
+However, Tony Scott wanted to shoot flight deck activities with planes backlit from the sun.
+So, when the ship changed course with a consequent change of light, Scott asked it the commanding officer could keep on the previous course and speed for a little longer.

 Although I’m not sure whether that check was eventually collected, I think this story shows how much Tony Scott cared about the success of Top Gun.

-“I hope some crazy pilot buzzes the #Miramar tower today in memory of Tony Scott and Top Gun #AvGeek”
+As BBC News Producer Johnny Hallam tweeted: “I hope some crazy pilot buzzes the #Miramar tower today in memory of Tony Scott and Top Gun #AvGeek”

 Great info – watched the takeoff again!
 GRAZIE, David.